pichim/PES_Board/README.md

 ### Hardware Kit

-- 2x Battery packs 6v / 2300mAh with charger
+- 2x Battery packs 6V / 2300mAh with charger
 - 1x Servo – REELY S-0090
 - 1x Servo – FUTABA S3001
 - 1x LED green with resistor 2200/600mW/1%
-- 1x Distance sensor SHARP GP2YOA41 analog 300mm with cable
+- 1x Distance sensor SHARP GP2YOA41 analog 300mm with cable (or similar)
 - 1x DC Motor POLOLU (different gear ratios) D = 20 mm/ l = 43 mm/ 12V with encoder POLOLU 2.7 – 18V
 - 1x Mechanical Button
 - 1x Ultrasonic sensor GROVE ULTRASONIC RANGER V2.0 with cable

 ### Hardware Tutorials

-The following links contain the hardware tutorials.
-The documents contain specifications and technical information about the hardware itself and how to use it.
+The following links point to the hardware tutorials.
+These documents contain specifications and technical information about the hardware itself and how to use it.
 The tutorials cover the software drivers, specific calibration procedures, controlling actuators and retrieving measurements from the sensors and actuators.

 **Important Note: The PES board currently does not support stepper motors.
 The following example uses an external hardware driver and an additional battery pack, which is directly wired to the Nucleo board.**